 The Foundation seeks to build partnerships in each participating community by involving students, teachers, parents, community leaders, local business, the police, and the media.
-The local events are linked to form an international network by securing national sponsorship, the endorsement of relevant central government agencies and national media support.
+The local events are linked to form an international network by securing national commercial sponsorship, the endorsement of relevant central government agencies and national media support.

 A school's entry into the Rock Challenge® provides an ideal focus for community safety partnership activities.
-Full details of 2016 partnerships are contained in the Annual Review.
+Full details of 2017 partnerships are contained in the Annual Review.

-The Foundation is most grateful to its main donors and sponsors, Ansvar Insurance Co.
-Ltd, Vivergo Fuels Ltd, Humberside Police and Pauline Quirke Academy of Performing Arts.
+The Foundation is most grateful to its main sponsors, Ansvar Insurance Co.
+Ltd, ACRO and Humberside Police.